 Most of us are familiar with our gas or electricity meter and how it works, counting the amount of energy you use.
 But what if your meter was split between two different types of energy, and charged at different rates?

-White meters, which are usually found in Scotland, are commonly known as Economy 7 meters in England, and they ensure that you are offered one rate during the day and another for your use during the night, or at off-peak times.
+White meters, which are usually found in Scotland, are commonly known as Economy 7 meters in England.
+They ensure that you are offered one rate during the day and another for your use during the night, or at off-peak times.
 However, while Economy 7 meters offer seven hours of off-peak rates, white meters offer eight hours.

 Like an Economy 7 tariff, a white meter requires a different kind of meter to be installed at your property, which can cost money.
 This means white meter tariffs can also be difficult to switch to and from.